Donald Trump’s New Chief Of Staff Has ‘Escalated Tensions’ In The White House, Report Says

 According to the Bloomberg report, Meadows has broken with his predecessor, Mick Mulvaney, by diving into the coronavirus response effort.
 Recently, Meadows took the side of Health and Human Services Secretary Alex Azar, who clashed with Centers for Medicare and Medicaid Services Administrator Seema Verma.

-On the other hand, Mulvaney reportedly lost Trump’s confidence by his lack of involvement in the battle against COVID-19.
+Mulvaney reportedly lost Trump’s confidence by his lack of involvement in the battle against COVID-19.